rafidazhar/upow/readme.md

 # Miner

 Miner is a sophisticated Python-based mining client designed for participating in a distributed computing network.
-It connects to a mining pool, downloads computational jobs, processes them, and submits the results.
+It connects to a mining pool, downloads computational sub-jobs, processes them, and submits the results.
 This guide provides instructions on how to set up and run Miner.

 ## Features

 - Connects to a specified mining pool using WebSocket.
-- Downloads and processes computational jobs.
+- Downloads and processes computational sub-jobs.
 - Submits computed gradients back to the mining pool.

 ## Prerequisites